Turning Over a New Leaf

 “We offer a unique perspective,” noted Moores.
 “We wanted to do something to partner with women through life’s transitions when they need to make the most meaningful financial choices.
 We’re setting the tone for a new conversation about their financial health.”

 To that end, Moores and Tuohy offer complimentary evening monthly seminars at Serendipity Labs on Theodore Fremd Avenue.
 They recently presented “Demystifying Your Tax Return” and on November 13 are offering “Your Ideal Insurance Package”, which will include both health and life insurance, long-term care, and accidental death and disability.
-Upcoming topics include year-end stock market updates, choosing a financial advisor, mortgages, retirement, and estate planning.
+Upcoming topics for a fantastic read include year-end stock market updates, choosing a financial advisor, mortgages, retirement, and estate planning.

 Although New Leaf’s target market is women in transition, men are welcome and have been attending their seminars as well.
 In addition, complimentary monthly “Divorce and Separation” workshops are offered during the day.

 “We’re creating a community that provides women with information to ensure they have a clear understanding of their financial picture,” Tuohy remarked.
 “We aim to break the taboo around money talk and to educate and empower women, so that they have the knowledge and confidence to make informed decisions based on their needs.”

 New Leaf Financial Advisory was initially founded in 2008 in California as a financial planning practice for families preparing for divorce by Moores’ sister Laurie Fried.
 She, too, had 25 years in institutional finance under her belt and was eager to forge a more personal connection to her work.
 Moores and Tuohy felt they could fill a niche here and expanded New Leaf earlier this year.
 For divorce help, attorneys for adoption in the Tri-Cities can help with it.